kndshein/PersonalPortfolioV1-Legacy/readme.md

 ## Additional Libraries

-Use this section to list all supporting libraries and thier role in the project.
+Use this section to list all supporting libraries and their role in the project.

 ## Code Snippet

-Use this section to include a brief code snippet of functionality that you are proud of an a brief description
+Use this section to include a brief code snippet of functionality that you are proud of and a brief description

 ```
 function reverse(string) {